-7. Strategic Plan References
+8. Strategic Plan References

-7.1 The performance, remuneration and motivation of employees are key to delivering effective, efficient public services and the Strategic Plan's aspirations and priorities.
+8.1 The performance, remuneration and motivation of employees are key to delivering effective, efficient public services and the Strategic Plan's aspirations and priorities.

-8. Publicity Considerations
+9. Publicity Considerations

-8.1 The data within the Officer Pay Policy is publicly available on the Council's website - 'Datashare' so it is all in one place, helping to improve openness and transparency.
+9.1 The statistical data within the Officer Pay Policy is publicly available on the Council's Datashare web resource so that it is all in one place, helping to improve openness and transparency.
+Employee benefits including pay scales are also published on the website here, with gender pay gap information here (our narrative along with a link to the national GOV.UK statistics).

-9. Financial implications
+10. Financial implications

-9.1 The pay policy statement provides transparency about the Council's pay and benefits.
+10.1 The pay policy statement provides transparency about the Council's pay and benefits.

-10. Equality, Diversity and Human Rights implications
+11. Equality, Diversity and Human Rights implications

-101.1 The Equality Impact Assessment is on the Council's website here or by following the path: www.colchester.gov.uk > Your Council > How the Council Works > Equality and Diversity > Equality Impact Assessments
+11.1 The Equality Impact Assessment is on the Council's website here or by following the path: www.colchester.gov.uk > Your Council > How the Council Works > Equality and Diversity > Equality Impact Assessments

-11. Other Implications
+12. Other Implications

-11.1 There are no community safety, consultation, health and safety or risk implications.
+12.1 There are no particular consultation; health, wellbeing and community safety; risk management or environmental and sustainability implications.